top of page

 According to Chinese folk religions, death is a disruption to the cosmological balance.
 The performance of death rituals is therefore aimed at re-establishing order and harmony.
 In addition, the Chinese believe that the dead continue to influence the fortunes of the living.
 As such, funeral rituals not only exemplify respect and filial piety, but are also done for the sake of recompense

-- White flowers If you would like to use flowers, then white or yellow flowers are used as white signifies death.
+• White flowers: If you would like to use flowers, white or yellow flowers are traditionally used, as white symbolises death.

-- White money the Chinese give money in white envelopes which we call white money (白金) direct translation white gold.
-This is given to the grieving family and in return they are given a coin wrapped in white paper.
-Some customs also believe this should be given in an odd number (we use odd numbers in funerals) I believe this is why some customs give back in return a coin to make this an odd number?)
-This white money is used solely for the funeral.
-So prepare some pound coins wrapped in white paper.
+• White money: Chinese families often give money in white envelopes, which we call white money (白金), literally translated as “white gold”.
+This is given to the grieving family and, in return, they are often given a coin wrapped in white paper.
+In some customs, the amount given should be an odd number, as odd numbers are traditionally used in funerals.
+I believe this is why some families give back a coin in return, so that the final amount becomes an odd number.
+This white money is used solely for funeral expenses, so it is helpful to prepare some pound coins wrapped in white paper.

-- Incense offerings During the time up until the funeral, friends and family should visit and pay their respects by burning an incense.
-The white paper wrapped coin is also given here to each person.
-We used shorter incense sticks for guests paying their respects just so we could differentiate from the main incense in the pot that we had to keep burning.
+• Incense offerings: In the time leading up to the funeral, friends and family should visit and pay their respects by offering incense.
+The white paper-wrapped coin is usually given to each person here as well.
+We used shorter incense sticks for guests paying their respects, just so we could differentiate them from the main incense in the pot that needed to be kept burning.

-- Prayers and rituals Before the funeral we had two Chinese Buddhist/Taoist priests prepare the traditional hemp clothing and items we were to use for the funeral and a ritual was performed at our family home.
-Here they used the 3 teas and 5 wines 三茶五酒 as we were inviting the Gods and ancestors to help guide my father to the afterlife.
+• Prayers and rituals: Before the funeral, we had two Chinese Buddhist/Taoist priests prepare the traditional hemp clothing and other items we would need for the funeral, and a ritual was performed at our family home.
+During this, they used the 3 teas and 5 wines (三茶五酒), as we were inviting the gods and ancestors to help guide my father to the afterlife.

 Funeral Day